rt2gtfs: A scalable framework for correcting public transport timetables using real-time data for accessibility analysis: Case Studies

 We first analysed within-day travel time and TTV for journeys to hospitals \footnote{The hospitals used were from the \href{https://digital.nhs.uk/data-and-information/publications/statistical/estates-returns-information-collection/summary-page-and-dataset-for-eric-2024-25}{Estates Return Information Collection (ERIC) Site} Data for year 2024/25 published by NHS Digital \citep{nhs_england_digital_estates_2024}.
 We used the same selection criteria as the DfT Journey Time Statistics to include only the NHS `general' hospitals.
 For details: \href{https://www.gov.uk/government/publications/journey-time-statistics-guidance/journey-time-statistics-notes-and-definitions-2019}{https://www.gov.uk/government/publications/journey-time-statistics-guidance/journey-time-statistics-notes-and-definitions-2019}}.
 Hourly travel times from 7:00 to 17:00 were calculated from each LSOA to all hospitals, retaining the shortest time in each hour.
 Scheduled travel times and TTV for a representative weekday (the second Tuesday of each month) were used as a benchmark, while observed travel times and TTV from July to October 2025 were averaged across weekdays.
-Figure \ref{fig:hosp_diff} maps the resulting gaps between scheduled and observed average travel time and TTV.
+Figure \ref{fig:hosp_diff} maps the resulting differences between scheduled and observed average travel time and TTV.
 Across the study period, 79.3\% of LSOAs experienced longer observed average travel times than scheduled (79.9\% for urban and 76.2\% for rural), while 81.6\% exhibited higher observed TTV (86.3\% for urban and 57.7\% for rural).
+Note that here we consider a travel time to be longer if the difference between observed and scheduled travel time is strictly positive, so even a small difference of 1 second contributes to this.
+We report this statistic only for demonstrative purposes of the type of analysis our work may enable researchers to do; in policy and operational settings, it is more likely to be appropriate to only consider differences which are larger (or smaller) than a given threshold (e.g. a bus may only be considered to be late if the difference is larger than 60 seconds).